-There are two GZWs in the study area, one on the Petermann fjord-mouth sill that was identified by Jakobsson et al. (2018) and one in Kennedy Channel around 64° 39’ W, 81° 09’ N identified in this work from the SBP data (Figs. 8, 9).
+There are two large discrete sedimentary deposits in the study area that must be accounted for here because they represent direct glacial sediment delivery to the grounding line and so should be included in any glacial flux and erosion calculations.
+These are the two GZWs in the study area, one on the Petermann fjord-mouth sill that was identified by Jakobsson et al. (2018) and one in Kennedy Channel around 64° 39’ W, 81° 09’ N identified in this work from the SBP data (Figs. 9, 10).
 Both of these features are well covered by SBP lines and the Petermann GZW is also crossed by four AG profiles.

 SBP profiles across the Petermann GZW show very limited penetration through this deposit.
 It has a high-amplitude reflection at its top and is otherwise acoustically-impenetrable (Facies I).
 Only small mounds of acoustically-homogenous material occur above this reflection; these were interpreted as recessional moraines based on their coincidence with small, sinuous ridges in the multibeam dataset (Supp.
 Fig. 3 in Jakobsson et al., 2018).
-AG profiles over the GZW provide some more information about its internal character (Fig. 8c).
-The GZW appears to contain several conformable reflections in its upper 50 ms (~37-45 m) that down-lap at the base of the slope (Figs. 4, 8c, d); however, the reflections have low amplitudes and are discontinuous.
+AG profiles over the GZW provide some more information about its internal character (Fig. 9c).
+The GZW appears to contain several conformable reflections in its upper 50 ms (~37-45 m) that down-lap at the base of the slope (Figs. 5, 9c, d); however, the reflections have low amplitudes and are discontinuous.
 Below these reflections the seismic character is poorly defined and chaotic (Facies VI) presumably because the deposit consists of a similar lithology throughout and, therefore, contains few acoustic impedance contrasts.
-However, the base of the deposit can be mapped along about 50 % of its length (e.g. Fig. 8c, d) and defines a surprisingly thick deposit (200 ms TWT; ~150-180 m) that is continuous down the back slope of the fjord-mouth sill.
+However, the base of the deposit can be mapped along about 50 % of its length (e.g. Fig. 9c, d) and defines a surprisingly thick deposit (200 ms TWT; ~150-180 m) that is continuous down the back slope of the fjord-mouth sill.
 We interpret this seismo-acoustic facies to be a diamictic deposit probably consisting of subglacial till plastered on to the sill by a formerly-expanded Petermann Glacier (cf. Petermann Ice Stream in Jakobsson et al., 2018).
 Coarse grains in the till deposit result in strong scattering of acoustic energy, making this deposit effectively impenetrable with the SBP source.
 It is notable that the GZW does not appear to contain the prograding reflections described from some GZWs (e.g., Larter and Vanneste, 1995; Anderson, 1999; Dowdeswell and Fugelli, 2012); we attribute this to its position on the back-slope and upper ridge of the fjord-mouth sill.
 In this setting, it is difficult to see how a wedge would be built up by progradation up a slope (i.e., on the back-slope of the sill).
 The deposit has instead been built by plastering of layers of material on the back-slope and possibly with progradation on the top of the sill.